-A Cloud TPU is comprised of 8 cores: 2 cores per chip and 4 chips per device.
-A number following a version number specifies the number of cores, for example, v2-8.
-A quota of 8 enables the use of 8 cores.
+Quota is defined in terms of Cloud TPU cores.
+A single Cloud TPU device comprises 4 TPU chips and 8 cores: 2 cores per TPU chip.
+A Cloud TPU v2 Pod (alpha) consists of 64 TPU devices containing 256 TPU chips (512 cores).
+The number of cores also specifies the quota for a particular Cloud TPU.
+For example, a quota of 8 enables the use of 8 cores.
 A quota of 16 enables use of up to 16 cores, and so forth.

-- Normal (non-preemptible) TPUs: Default quota is at least 2 TPUs (16 cores).
+- On-demand TPUs: Default quota is at least 2 TPUs (16 cores).

 - Preemptible TPUs: Default quota is at least 6 TPUs (48 cores).